Donate Today.

 $1000 - Support an entire class visit to the farm!

-In 2023 we've worked with 36 schools and we're looking forward to more in 2024.
+We work with multiple school districts in Portland.
 Our work focuses on schools with diverse student populations, where many students are immigrants or refugees and qualify for free/reduced priced lunches.
 At our urban farm, kids get to engage with the experience of growing food in a tactile, immersive, meaningful way.
 They discover the connection between what the earth grows, what they eat, and how they feel, making culturally-specific connections and gaining a deep understanding of the relationship between nutrition and health and wellness.